fei090620/Learn-Web-ExamOnLine/README.md

 * openam is a access management service: https://backstage.forgerock.com/docs/am

+## Advantage
-You also could learn something about docker which is a good virtual environment in this project.
+* You also could learn something about docker which is a good virtual environment in this project.

-You also could learn something about qlik which is a good business intelligence in this project.
+* You also could learn something about qlik which is a good business intelligence in this project.

 I am not agree with doing more deeply rearch about these technologies in this project,I just want to let you know how to go one step to use them in your project.